-There is a possibility for students to apply for double degree with Peking University or Fudan University.
+There is a possibility to apply for a double degree with Fudan University.

 The programme provides you with both the background knowledge and the practical skills needed to work in a broad range of fields including governmental, non-governmental and the private sector.